-For the original, fat PS3, there options are 20GB, 40GB, 60GB, 80GB, and 160GB.
+For the original, fat PS3, the options are 20GB, 40GB, 60GB, 80GB, and 160GB.
 Do keep in mind, the 20GB doesn’t come with wi-fi, meaning you’ll need to plug an ethernet cable in to go online.

 Next up is the PS3 slim, which comes with 120GB, 160GB, 250GB, and 320GB storage solutions.

 Finally, the PS3 super slim.
 For that console, you’ve got 12GB, 250GB, and 500GB options to choose from.
-The 12GB version was a UK exclusive and replaced the 250GB this side of the pond.
+The 12GB version was a UK exclusive and replaced the 250GB on this side of the pond.
 You can, however, upgrade the 12GB PS3 hard drive to something larger, thankfully.

 How We Worked This Out